hjt523/QA_DevOps_Final_Project/README.md

 Now all of the variables and properties had been set, it was then just a matter of putting them in the buildspec.yml, so the variables are stored as Global Variables.

 ![DB-buildspec](https://github.com/hjt523/QA_DevOps_Final_Project/blob/main/images/DB-buildpsec.PNG)

+## Sprint Retrospective

+What worked and what went well?
+- Streamlining the Codebuild process.
+- Ensuring that the Nginx server was accessible.
+- Our feature branch model was very easy to work with.

+What caused difficulties and what went wrong?
+- AWS Codebuild proved to be more difficult to use, compared to Jenkins.
+- Although everything was containerised, and NginX was working, we were unable to access the front-end of the app.

+What did we do to address those problems?
+-  Reviewing documentation and combing existing repositories/stack overflow.

+What could we improve on?
+- Researched and compared pipeline software extensively, allowing us to choose a more effective one.
+- Better time management for workflows.
+We were bottlenecked a number of times waiting on certain tasks to be finished.
+- We could have rotated tasks and reviewed each others work in a more stringent fashion so we wouldn't waste so much time on trivial debugging like misplaced commas or spelling errors.

 ### Future Development